Frequently Asked Questions (FAQs)

 What's the best way to get to, from and between OHC sites?

 Divvy, Chicago's bike-sharing system, and CTA buses and trains are great modes of transit during OHC.

 CTA and Divvy work well when used together—take CTA from one community to another then hop on a Divvy bike to navigate from one building to the next!
 Many sites are also within walking distance of one another.
 Some OHC communities, such as Garfield Park, South Shore and Pullman, have free parking available.

 What is the Priority Access Pass and who gets to go in the priority line?

-OHC Volunteers, CAF Members, and OHC Sponsors/VIPs will receive priority access to all sites.
-When enough people start to gather at a site—creating the need for lines—two lines will be formed: one for the general public and another, shorter line for volunteers, members, and VIPs.
-To get a Priority Access Pass, become a CAF member or volunteer for the OHC weekend!
+OHC volunteers, CAF members, and OHC sponsors/VIPs will receive priority access to all sites.
+When enough people start to gather at a site—creating the need for lines—two lines will be formed: one for the general public and another, shorter line for volunteers, members and VIPs.
+To get a Priority Access Pass, become a CAF member or volunteer for OHC!

 Kemper Corporation is the presenting sponsor of Open House Chicago.
 OHC is also supported by an award from the National Endowment for the Arts: Art Works.
 Sponsors include the James S. Kemper Foundation, ComEd and the Chicago Transit Authority.
 Our media sponsors are the Chicago Tribune, Chicago Magazine and WBEZ 91.5.
 Additionally, over a dozen community partners worked with the Chicago Architecture Foundation to plan Open House Chicago.